awgraves/awgraves/_posts/2018-02-13-aquaponics.markdown

 <br>
 ## What is aquaponics?
-It is a unique way to grow plants and raise fish together without any soil!
+It is a unique way to grow plants and raise fish together without any soil.
 Learn more [here](https://www.theaquaponicsource.com/what-is-aquaponics/).

 <br>
 ## Wouldn't this software work for traditional farming methods too?